mvasigh/web-workers-hjs/1-intro/README.md

-# Web Workers - Vanilla
+# Web Workers - Bounce Example

 This project was bootstrapped with [Parcel](https://parceljs.org/)